 Per NIST 800-144, cloud providers hold significant details about the accounts of cloud consumers that could be compromised and used in subsequent attacks.
 Ancillary data also involves information the cloud provider collects or produces about customer-related activity in the cloud.
-It includes data collected to meter and charge for consumption of resources, logs and

-Version Date: October 1, 2022 Page 26 of 32 audit trails, and other such metadata that is generated and accumulated within the cloud environment.
+It includes data collected to meter and charge for consumption of resources, logs and audit trails, and other such metadata that is generated and accumulated within the cloud environment.